 Strolling down Dhong Khoi in district 1 and a craving for an Aussie inspired brekkie or brunch?
 Climb the stairs to level 3 where Godmother serves a stylish and wholesome brunch all day long.
 Ignore the motorbike honking outside and you’ll find yourself in hip and healthy Sydney.
 Oh my, how pretty everything looks!
 They’re quite serious about their coffee as well.

 Open till 10 pm.

 Looking for a good place to brunch, lunch or munch?
 We found it!
-Cafe Marcel, the sibling of Marcel Gourmet Burger, landed in the city center.
+Cafe Marcel, the sibling of Marcel Gourmet Burger, moved from the city center to the little bubble that we like to call District 2.
 Great for weekday lunches or weekend brunches.
 Put us in a hip and bright space, with a menu full of great brunch options and we’re happy.
 We’re sure you’ll be too.
-And guess what, team Marcel is adding dinner options to the menu as well!
+And yes, plenty of Insta ops as well, my friends!

 Tucked away in a compound in district 2, is a healthy heaven for all lunch lovers.
 The interior is light and bright and so is the menu.
 All options are vegetarian and many are gluten-free.
 There’s even a spa with plant-based treatments upstairs.
 But no socks-in-sandals lovers here!
 The crowd is hip and the outdoor seating looks like a slice of Ibiza.
 Delish.

 1, Street 39, D2